-With the additional proposed change to increase the age at which an individual is eligible to trigger the bring-forward rule, additional contribution opportunities remain on the horizon for recent or soon to be retired individuals looking for one last opportunity to boost their retirement savings.
+The age at which an individual is eligible to trigger the bring-forward rule has also been increased to those who are 66 or younger as at 1 July in a given financial year.
+As a result, additional contribution opportunities have been made available for recent or soon to be retired individuals looking for one last opportunity to boost their retirement savings.

 1 For those age 65-74, the ‘work test exemption’ also applied during the 2019/20 financial year

 2 SIS Regulations 1994 – REG 7.04 Acceptance of contributions – regulated superannuation funds (here)

 3 SIS Regulations 1994 – REG 7.04 (1) Item 2 (b) & (1) Item 3 (b) (here)